KiboOst/php-devoloDHC/README.md

 Feel free to submit an issue or pull request to add more.

 **This isn't an official API | USE AT YOUR OWN RISK!**

 Anyway this API use exact same commands as your Devolo Home Control, which is based on ProSyst mBS SDK.
-When you ask bad stuff to the central, this one doesn't burn but just answer this isn't possible or allow._
+When you ask bad stuff to the central, this one doesn't burn but just answer this isn't possible or allowed.

+*This API is reverse-engineered, it can break anytime.
+But we will fix asap!*

 ## Requirements
 - PHP5+